 - Plan K and L both cover 100% of your Part A coinsurance charges.
 Those come into play when you accumulate over 60 days of hospital stays in a single benefit period.

-- Foreign travel emergencies, the annual Part B deductible, Part B excess charges are not covered.
+- Foreign travel emergencies, the annual Part B deductible, and Part B excess charges are not covered.

-Once you reach your out-of-pocket limit on Plan K or L, they will cover all of these charges in full.
+As for the services that are covered by Plan K or L, once you reach your out-of-pocket limit on them, they’re covered.
 These plans do not replace Original Medicare, which will also continue to pay its share of charges.

-In practical terms, is the 75 percent coverage of Plan L worth paying for, beyond the 50 percent coverage of Plan K?
+In practical terms, is the lower out-of-pocket limit and 75 percent coverage of Plan L worth paying for, beyond the higher out-of-pocket exposure and 50 percent coverage of Plan K?
 It depends.
 Typically, the Plan L monthly premium approaches the price of a Plan N, depending on which insurance company you buy it from.
-In that case, it is often best to buy the Plan N instead of buying a Plan L.
+In that case, it is often best to buy Plan N instead of buying a Plan L.

 Plan K has more members than Plan L in most states, but both are typically close in size to one another.
 But if you like Plan L and are most concerned about the maximum out-of-pocket limit, then know that Plan L caps your maximum yearly expense at half of what Plan K has.